wp-plugins/confident-captcha/readme.txt

 5. Confident CAPTCHA - Video Advertising

 == Changelog ==
+= 2.5.4 =
+* Corrected compatible up to
+* fixed overflow cut off issue for login and lost password forms.
+* tested with Wordpress 3.8.1

 = 2.5.3 =
 * Added legacy support on Confident CAPTCHA for IE7 + IE5 quirks mode
 * Alternate inline CAPTCHA style for display with ads to the right or below the CAPTCHA